 Your snoring might have one or multiple causes.
 Some causes of snoring relate to how your body is made, while others arise from things you’re doing to your body to create problems.
 Primarily, snoring is all about breathing.
 Anything that interferes or changes how you breathe can become a cause of snoring.
 This includes allergies, inflammation from irritants other than allergens,—like working in a dusty environment—or congestion.

-Here are some other factors that could be reasons for your snoring:
+Here are some other reasons for snoring:

 - Are you a smoker?
 Irritation from smoking can aggravate snoring.